 Steak Knives

 If you love steak, then you need a good steak knife!
-Torijo steak knives have a sharp, serrated blade that is great for cutting through tough meat.
+Torijo steak knives have sharp, serrated blade that is great for cutting through tough meat.
 They also have a comfortable grip that makes them easy to use.

 Boning Knife